-All of the cars comprised a coloured 2-piece injection-moulded nylon body with Exhausts, a nylon driver and polystyrene windscreen, they had cast metal Wheels and ran on rubber Tyres.
+All of the cars comprised a coloured 2-piece injection-moulded nylon body with Exhausts, a nylon driver and a clear polystyrene windscreen, they had cast metal Wheels and ran on rubber Tyres.
 The cars were retained in the track slot with a Black nylon Guide Pin and picked-up the electrical current from the track with two Collectors protruding from the underside of the car.
-The 2-piece body featured a Chassis that retained all of the internal components and a Body Top which featured the driver and windscreen and this fitted to the Chassis with two integrally-moulded cylindrical projecting pins as a push-fit for ease of access.
+The 2-piece body featured a Chassis that retained all of the internal components and a Body Top which included the driver and windscreen and this fitted to the Chassis with two integrally-moulded cylindrical projecting pins as a push-fit for ease of access.
 The car windscreens were produced in clear injection-moulded polystyrene and fitted to the car bodies with three integral flat pins that were inserted into corresponding slots in the Body Top and then heat-sealed.

-Wheels were produced in die-cast white metal which featured imitation wires to the outside and a hub to the inner which enabled the Wheels to be push-fitted onto the polished stainless steel Axles.
+Wheels were produced in die-cast white metal which featured imitation wires to the outside and a hub to the inner side which provided enough width for the Wheels to be push-fitted onto the polished stainless steel Axles.
 The first Tyres were quite thin having raised ridges running across their width but these were superseded with versions which were wider and much more realistic.
 These later versions featured actual treads running around the Tyre and they also had very small raised lettering ‘WRENN 152’ around both the outer and inner walls of the Front Tyres and much smaller recessed lettering around the outer wall of the Rear Tyres.
 There has also been seen a reference to ‘soft’ Tyres being available in the later versions.

 The driver figure in the cars comprised two individual nylon components – the driver’s helmeted head and the driver’s body, which included shoulders, arms and steering wheel.
 The driver’s body part had a hole in the shoulder section for the large head pin to be inserted and also two small projecting pins underneath the arms.
-The driver’s head featured a long pin which fitted through the driver’s body section into the Body Top.
+The driver’s head featured a long pin which resembled a very long neck, and this fitted through the driver’s body section into the Body Top.
 These enabled the complete driver to be secured onto the Body Top through corresponding holes and then heat-sealed.
 Each of these driver components were moulded in a number of different colours allowing various colour combinations: White, Pale Green, Mid Green, Red & Pale Yellow.
 Each driver also featured some painted items with the steering wheel being painted Brown, the driver’s face was painted a ‘Flesh’ colour and his goggles in a different colour.

 The Collectors could be adjusted to either of two positions, corresponding to the two contact strips on either side of the slot in the track sections.
 This gave the facility of independently controlling up to three cars per lane by using the two outer positions, the two inner positions or one inner and one outer.
 A Collector Cleaning Gauge was available to enable the Collectors to be cleaned easily and also aligned correctly to either of their required positions.
 The initial Collectors were manufactured from a thin piece of shaped phosphor bronze with a hole at one end to accept the short Fixing Screw into the Chassis and the copper brushes were clipped to the other end with folded tabs.
 When these were in their desired final position the Collectors had their Fixing Screw tightened to lock them in position.
-Unfortunately this meant that when the cars became de-slotted the Collectors were very vulnerable since they were rigid and needed adjusting regularly or they became damaged easily.
-Wrenn later decided to introduce improved versions of the Collectors which were much more successful being short springs with the copper brushes inserted into one end.
+Unfortunately this meant that when the cars became de-slotted the Collectors were vulnerable since they were rigid and needed adjusting regularly or they became damaged easily.
+Wrenn later decided to introduce improved versions of the Collectors, which were much more successful, being short springs with the copper brushes inserted into one end.
 The other end of the spring was then fitted to either pin of a small steel two-pronged fork which was secured to the Chassis with the same Fixing Screw as used previously for the first Collectors.